p4535992/foundryvtt-pointer/README.md

 As GM you can also move your players view to your pin on demand.

 ## WHY THIS MODULE IS IN BETA ?
 Don't get too excited, I just took the module maintenance and did some minor bug fixing, the module requires considerable rewriting especially with the new API of v12
-## There is a open commission on the Discord League Server for anyone interested on help to save this module form the void.
+## There is a open commission on the Discord League Server for anyone interested on help to save this module from the void.

 ## Installation